tanmayghosh2507/course-recommendation-system/README.md

 3. Run Model.java to generate all model files.
 It will be added in the source folder.
 4. Run CourseRecommender.java file with the following arguments: title_model title_term_prob desc_model desc_term_prob
 5. Provide your research interest as input after choosing option 2(From console).

+Currently, the model files are present in the repository, just for reference.
+But it is recommended to generate these again using the steps mentioned above due to timely changes in catalog etc.